 Method 1: Remove It with Alcohol

-To use this method, fold over clean, white, 100% washcloth into a roughly a 4 by 4 inch square.
-Soak the washcloth in 70-90% isoproply alcohol, you can grab this any drugstore.
+To use this method, fold over clean, white, 100% washcloth into roughly a 4 by 4-inch square.
+Soak the washcloth in 70-90% isopropyl alcohol, you can grab this any drugstore.
 Then wipe your entire back with the cloth.
 You can refold the cloth over to a clean side to continue your whole back.

 The alcohol will provide a cooling sensation as you move it over your back.
 Plus, as the layer of wax is lifted from your skin, you will feel your pores breathing much better again.
 After keeping up this cleaning method for a week, you should notice a drop in “bacne” outbreaks.

 Granted this method goes in the face of AAD recommendations, most astringents designed to cleanse skin have alcohol as the first ingredient.
 Plus, my grandmother used alcohol to cleanse her back after working in the field all day.
 I never saw a single blemish on her back, and her skin looked healthy to me.
 So I see it wise to cleanse with alcohol.

 This method uses friction to remove filth from the skin.
 Peel away those caked in layers of wax and bacteria with an Exfoliating Back Scrubber.
 Back scrubbers come in a variety of forms, from a long stick with a shredded bamboo sponge on the end, to body brushes that help massage away dirt.
 Just remember not to be too abrasive when scrubbing the skin with these brushes.
 You want to brush away debris, not grind down your skin.